-115 9.1 Lateral Mixing Coefficient (ldftra, ldfdyn) 156 9.2 Direction of Lateral Mixing (ldfslp) 159 9.2.1 slopes for tracer geopotential mixing in the s -coordinate 159 9.2.2 slopes for tracer iso-neutral mixing 159 9.2.3 slopes for momentum iso-neutral mixing 162 9.3 Eddy Induced Velocity (traadv_eiv, ldfeiv) 163 9.1 9.2
+9.1 Lateral Mixing Coefficient (ldftra , ldfdyn) 164 Direction of Lateral Mixing (ldfslp) 167 9.2.1 slopes for tracer geopotential mixing in the s -coordinate 167 9.2.2 Slopes for tracer iso-neutral mixing 168 9.2.3 slopes for momentum iso-neutral mixing 172 9.3 Eddy Induced Velocity (traadv_eiv, ldfeiv) 172

 The lateral physics terms in the momentum and tracer equations have been described in §2.5.1 and their discrete formulation in §5.2 and §6.6).
 In this section we further discuss each lateral physics option.
 Choosing one lateral physics scheme means for the user defining, (1) the space and time variations of the eddy coefficients; (2) the direction along which the lateral diffusive fluxes are evaluated (model level, geopotential or isopycnal surfaces); and (3) the type of operator used (harmonic, or biharmonic operators, and for tracers only, eddy induced advection on tracers).
 These three aspects of the lateral diffusion are set through namelist parameters and CPP keys (see the nam_traldf and nam_dynldf below).
+Note that this chapter describes the default implementation of iso-neutral tracer mixing, and Griffies's implementation, which is used if traldf_grif=true, is described in AppdxE

 '''

+&namtra ldf

-! lateral diffusion scheme for tracer
+lateral diffusion scheme for tracers

-&namtra_ldf

 !
-Type of the operator :
+Operator type:

+! laplacian operator

+.! bilaplacian operator

-ln_traldf_lap = .true. ! laplacian operator
+ln_traldf_lap = .true.

-ln_traldf_bilap = .false. ! bilaplacian operator
+ln_traldf_bilap = .false.

+Direction

+of action:

 !
-Direction of action :

-ln_traldf_level = .false. ! iso-level

-ln_traldf_hor = .false. ! horizontal

-horizontal (geopotential)

-(require "key_ldfslp" when ln_sco=T)

-= .true. ! iso-neutral

-= .false. ! griffies skew flux formulation
+In traidf_level = .false. ! iso-level ln_traidf_hor = .false. ! horizontal (geopotential) (needs "key_ldfslp" when ln_sco=T) ln_traidf_iso = .true. ! iso-neutral (needs "key_ldfslp") (needs "key_ldfslp")

+!
+Griffies parameters

-iso-neutral (require "key_ldfslp")
+(all need "key_ldfslp")

+!
+Griffies parameters (all need "key.